 Let’s face it; not all backlinks are created with the same intention behind it.
-While high-quality backlinks are valuable, even vital for your search engine ranking, low-quality backlinks can have a detrimental effect on your visibility on Google as well as lowers your page authority.
+While high-quality backlinks are valuable, even vital for your search engine ranking, low-quality backlinks can affect your visibility on Google and lower your page authority.
 Knowing the difference between a high and low-quality backlink is essential for maximizing Search Engine Optimization (SEO) and the online reputation of your business.

 To understand the importance behind link building and how to make sure your website is free of backlink spam, the following article will lead you from the basics to the removal process.